Attics with spray foam insulation are so cool. We mean that literally, by the way.

 Why is that a problem?
 Well, positive pressure could force attic air into your home.
 And as we all know, attic air isn’t exactly, um… super clean.

-To be sure, a spray foamed attic is typically less dusty an attic with blown-in fiberglass or cellulose.
+To be sure, a spray-foamed attic is typically less dusty than an attic with blown-in fiberglass or cellulose.
 However, positive pressure can force dusty, smelly attic air into your living space through unsealed air gaps.
-If anyone in your home is chemically sensitive, there's a small chance that blowing "spray foam air" into your living space will cause discomfort.
+If anyone in your home is chemically sensitive, there’s a small chance that blowing “spray foam air” into your living space will cause discomfort.
 Not likely, but also not inconceivable.

-And never mind the fact that you're stealing air from your AC to condition a space where nobody actually lives!
+And never mind the fact that you’re stealing the air from your AC to condition a space where nobody lives!

-Adding air conditioning to a spray foamed attic only makes the most sense if you're planning to finish the attic, make it into a room, and actually spend time up there.
+Adding air conditioning to a spray-foamed attic only makes the most sense if you’re planning to finish the attic, make it into a room, and spend time up there.
 Otherwise, a dehumidifier is the better option.